Guy Auguste de Rohan-Chabot

+Early life

+Guy-Auguste was born on 18 August 1683.
 He was the son of Louis de Rohan-Chabot, Duc de Rohan, Prince de Leon and Marie Élisabeth du Bec-Crespin de Grimaldi, Marquise de Vardes.

-Guy Auguste married twice, first Yvonne Sylvie Breil de Rays (1712 – 15 July 1740) on 7 February 1729, with whom he fathered two sons, Louis Antoine Auguste and Charles.
-After his wife's death he married Mary Apolonia Scolastica Stafford-Howard (17 February 1721 – 16 May 1769) on 25 May 1744.

-He died in 1760 Paris, France.
-His son Louis Antoine succeeded Guy Auguste's father as the Duke of Rohan.

 Altercation with Voltaire

 Guy-Auguste is mostly remembered for an altercation with the young Voltaire in 1725, in which both men insulted each other.
-He then hired some thugs to assault Voltaire while he watched from his carriage.
-The aristocratic Rohan family obtained a lettre de cachet from French King Louis XV and used this warrant to force Voltaire first into imprisonment in the Bastille and then into exile in Great Britain.
+He then arranged for his servants to assault Voltaire while he watched from his carriage.
+When Voltaire then exercised his right to demand that Guy-Auguste face him in a duel, the Rohan family obtained a lettre de cachet from French King Louis XV and used this warrant to force Voltaire first into imprisonment in the Bastille and then into exile in Great Britain.
+Ironically, this exile proved to be of great importance to Voltaire's development as a philosopher; his exposure to the more limited constitutional monarchy of England and its emphasis on the protection of civil rights as opposed to the absolute and unrestrained rule of the French kings marked many of his later political writings.

+Personal life

+On 7 February 1729, Guy Auguste married Yvonne Sylvie du Breil de Rays (1712–1740).
+Before her death on 15 July 1740, he fathered a daughter and two sons: